Logo What's After the Movie

 Who is the patriarch of the Weston family?

-Discover the awards and nominations received by August: Osage County.
-Explore the history of August: Osage County and its cast and crew.
+Discover all the awards and nominations received by August: Osage County, from Oscars to film festival honors.
+Learn how August: Osage County and its cast and crew have been recognized by critics and the industry alike.

 86th Academy Awards 2014